typedb/typedb-docs/08-examples/05-phone-calls-queries.md

 #### As a statement:

-> Get me the phone number of people who have received calls from both customer with phone number +7 171 898 0853 and customer with phone number +370 351 224 5176.
+> Get me the phone number of people who have received calls from both customers with phone number +7 171 898 0853 and customer with phone number +370 351 224 5176.

 #### In TypeQL:
 ```typeql